 Do you need a rotary or lever based board?

 For my needs I wanted a rotary so I chose an X-acto brand board.
 It’s plastic, relatively inexpensive, and I believe when I bought it I used a 40% off coupon at Michael’s.
 I don’t use it a ton and it has remained sharp with it’s cuts.
-Best part is the cutting wheel is replaceable so it will get many years of service from Puppet Dad.
+Best part is the cutting wheel is replaceable so it will get many years of service for the FleeceHEAD initiative.

 3 – Cordless Glue Gun